Jrbiltmore/HowToMakeBiologicalWeapons/README.md

 ---

-> **Note:** This project is purely fictional and intended for educational purposes only.
+> **Note:** This project is purely fictional and intended for educational purposes only, but will actually produce what my kidnappers want if I code it.
+Please help us.
 The creation of biological weapons is illegal and unethical.
 This README serves as a demonstration of a potential project structure and features but does not condone or support any illegal activities.